irtyamine/Instagram-API-Node-Express/README.md

-# My-Node-BoilerPlate
+# Instagram-API-NODE-Express
-My own node boiler plate with Express, Mongoose and EJS configuration
+Simple Oauth to Instagram using instagram API, requests and express

 ## How to use
 After cloning do NPM install. <br>